IsaacScript/isaacscript/docs/right-for-me.md

 - Intermediate - ✔️ - `isaacscript` helps you focus on _coding_.
 Spend less time referencing the API docs.
 - Expert - ✔️ - You probably already know how invaluable type-safety is.
 Enjoy the power of TypeScript's generics and robust ecosystem.

 ### Do you have experience in TypeScript?
-(Trick question - it doesn't matter.)

 - Yes, I know TypeScript - ✔️ - The choice is obvious.
 - No, but I know JavaScript - ✔️ - TypeScript is 99% the same as JavaScript.
 (It is a "superset" language.)
-- No, but I know Lua - ✔️- On one hand, if you already know Lua and are comfortable with it, then it might not be worth the time and effort to learn something new.
+- No, but I know Lua - 🤔 - On one hand, if you already know Lua and are comfortable with it, then it might not be worth the time and effort to learn something new.
 On the other hand, once you've learned one language, learning another is pretty easy.
 It is **totally worth it** to spend an hour or two to learn TypeScript in order to get all of the other fantastic benefits that it provides over Lua.
 - No, but I know some other language - ✔️ - Isaac mods are programmed in either TypeScript or Lua.
 If you don't know either, then start with TypeScript from the get-go.
 You'll thank me later.
+- No, I don't know any programming languages - ❌ - IsaacScript is not for you.
+Spend a few months coding Lua months, and then come back here.

 <br />